Free Deckpad, Dry Bag, or After-Sun Cream on Orders +$75

 • Estuary

 The closest break to the airport is Zippers.
 The first three breaks are within paddling distance of each other and offer a progressively faster wave.
 Check out the names, and you'll know which is right for you.
-The most famous break is Acapulquito Beach or Old Mans.
+The most famous break is Acapulquito Beach or Old Man’s.
 This is a soft wave in front of Cabo Surf Hotel.

-The paddle from Old Mans to Zippers is kinda far but doable.
-You can see all breaks from the road.
-Just head towards San Lucas along the coast—going west out of San Jose.
+The paddle from Old Man’s to Zippers is kinda far but doable.
+You can see all the breaks from the road.
+Just head towards San Lucas along the coast—going west out of San José.
 Below Zippers, there is a dirt parking lot below the bridge, and for Old Man's, you need to park behind the Cabo Surf Hotel (just after the bend in the road) and walk through the sewage tunnel.
 Cabo Surf Hotel is a great place to stay; we'll have more on hotels later in this guide.

 If it's raining, I won't surf here; the sewage from the local community runs straight into the break.
 During one trip, I got an eye infection that took one year to heal and put scar tissue on my retina.
-Yea, it was as bad as it sounds.
+Yeah, it was as bad as it sounds.

 You can paddle to The Rock from Old Man's or check it from the cliff.
 The Rock has a step takeoff and a nice shoulder to the inside.
 For best positioning, sit just behind the big rock and pick off the sets—watch the locals; they'll show you how it's done.